kaegeh/DPI911-Project/Execution/Mshta - T1170/README.md

 ![mshta](https://user-images.githubusercontent.com/36422282/55601275-2a38fa00-572e-11e9-838d-f32599684b26.PNG)

-*NOTE* This filter is specific and relates to the specific attack itself, as required to show correctnes within writing filters
+*NOTE* This filter is specific and relates to the specific attack itself, as required to show correctness within writing filters

 #Splunk Filter